Sjord/Sjord.github.io/_posts/2019-01-30-how-to-survive-an-office-job.md

 One thing that bothered me was my own perfectionism.
 It took quite a while to recognize this of myself, and that it was a bad fit with software development.
 So software development isn't inherently stupid, but the combination of software development and my character gave troubles for me.

+I still struggle with perfectionism, but now I recognize it.
+I am less frustrated by it and I can better articulate it when talking about it.

 ## Make the best of it

 Don't let perfect be the enemy of good when it comes to a job.
 Don't get annoyed with little things in your job.
 Don't get stuck in negativity over a few things that don't work so well.